 3- You Can Take Advantage of a Log

-At this level to find all pages of website, using a log can be efficient.
-Keep in mind, a log of all the pages served to visitors also comes in handy.
-In this regard, you can log in to your cPanel, then find “raw log files”.
+At this level, to find all pages of website, using a log can be efficient.
+Keep in mind that a log of all the pages served to visitors also comes in handy.
+You can log in to your cPanel, then find “raw log files.”
 On the other hand, you can request your hosting provider to share it.
-After that, you get to see the most frequently visited pages, the never visited pages and, those that have the highest drop-off rates.
+After that, you get to see the most frequently visited pages, the never visited pages, and those with the highest drop-off rates.

 4- Using Google Analytics